 “I don’t think you can restore a government, especially an unpopular one, from the air, and I don’t think the use of force in this matter does anything but create long-term enmity,” said Chas Freeman, who served as the ambassador to Saudi Arabia between 1989 and 1992.
 He noted that former President Hadi’s unpopularity was partly due to his deep ties to Saudi Arabia and the United States.
 Freeman is currently a senior fellow at the Watson Institute for International and Public Affairs at Brown University.

 “The humanitarian situation is as bad as it is in Syria,” said Bill Rugh, who was ambassador to Yemen between 1984 and 1987.
 “The American press hasn’t paid that much attention to it.
 But it’s been a disaster particularly as a result of the bombing and … the lack of outside humanitarian assistance as a result of the fighting.
 It’s really been tragic for the Yemeni people.
 The country’s always been very poor but to have your hospitals and your schools and your civilian population bombed and killed and injured on a large scale has added to their tragedy.”
-Rugh isa visiting professor at Tufts University Fletcher School of Law and Diplomacy.
+Rugh is currently a visiting professor at Tufts University Fletcher School of Law and Diplomacy.

 Helping al Qaeda in the Arabian Peninsula